 Before you’re able to sell your products to Chinese consumers, you sometimes need to get them tested in a certified laboratory, often located in China.

 As explained by Amanda Lau and Laura Ho at CIRS in our separate interview, it works like follows:

-- Products on the List of Entry-Exit Commodities Subject to Inspection and Quarantine need to be tested in local certified labs, through so called entry-exit inspections (performed by CIQ).
-These labs are often located with proximity to airports or harbors
+- Products on the List of Entry-Exit Commodities Subject to Inspection and Quarantine need to be tested in local certified labs, through so-called entry-exit inspections (performed by CIQ).
+These labs are often located in proximity to airports or harbors

 - Products that need CCC certification (listed in the Catalogue of Products subject to Compulsory Certification) must be tested in designated Chinese labs